 Slot cars are powered by a 12v DC power

 Most controllers are hand held.
 To make your

 powers the car.

-Counter / Timer
+Standard Lap Counter /

 You don't need to be a brain scientist to know that a lap

 timers.
 The latest Scalextric model

 C8215) counts down from up to 999 laps, times

 the lap speed in each lane (to the nearest 10th of a second).
 It has both an

 LCD display and sounds.
 Like most Scalextric components it is both sport and

 RMS Multi Lane Extension

 The Scalextric RMS system consists of a new

 section of track and a computer software system that records your laps.

 Every time you pass the RMS section the information is sent to the computer.

 This way the computer can count the laps and record your fastest laps.
 You

 can select the track layout you have on the computer (or input it if it is

 a custom layout) as well as the cars you are using (only Scalextric cars).

 You can even input a picture of yourself.
 With the addition of one "RMS

 Multi Lane Extension sections", RMS can control 4 lane racing.
 If you add

 two "Multi Lane Extension Sections" you can run the maximum of 6 lain

 RMS also has a pit stop option but this is

 popularity of the USB bus.
 If only Scalextric used the USB port.

 RMS Placement -

-The placement of the RMS track section is important.
+placement of the RMS track section is important.
 Ideally you should position

-it will be the finish line.
+it just behind the starting line, as it will be the finish line.
 Through my

 experience I have found that it is important keep this section level as well

 as the section before it.
 If they are not both level the car may not come

 into contact with the paddles in the grove and thus not register your lap.
 I

 also found that placing it next to a bend resulted in laps not being counted

 especially in the outer lane without any run off.

-Click Here to download RMS
+Click Here to download RMS v1.15 Patch

 from the official Scalextric web site (approx 3mb)

-Sport Digital (SSD)
+Scalextric Sport Digital

 This is the latest advancement in slot car

 modelling under the name of Digital command Control (DCC).

 The system allows you to race up to 6 cars on

 one lane with the addition of a SSD power supply (C7004).
 Lane changes are

 ID chips so that the car not the track is controlled.

 Don't worry if you have existing track and

 chipped cars will run on non-digital track.

 Scalextric recommend using the "geometry of

 opportunities through the curves of your layout."

 Sports Digital Basics -

 "Drive up to six cars on one lane.
 Brand new ultra responsive

-different digital cars available initially" as described by Scalextric.
+digital cars available initially" as described by Scalextric.